Google demands movie studios comply with subpoenas

-In a request made public on Tuesday in Manhattan federal court, Google said Viacom Inc, Twenty-First Century Fox Inc and Comcast Corp's NBCUniversal "have produced nothing" in response to the March 12 subpoenas, and cannot claim the requested material is irrelevant or privileged.
+In a request made public on Tuesday in Manhattan federal court, Google said Viacom Inc (VIAB.O), Twenty-First Century Fox Inc (FOXA.O) and Comcast Corp's CMSCA.O NBCUniversal "have produced nothing" in response to the March 12 subpoenas, and cannot claim the requested material is irrelevant or privileged.

 Google sued Hood, a longtime critic, last Dec.
 19 in Mississippi to block his probe of whether it should be held civilly or criminally responsible for encouraging sales of objectionable materials, such as illegal drugs and pornography, through its search engine and YouTube video-sharing website.